yaltidoka/GH-Logs-Analysis/README.md

 * Download the data
 You will need to unzip the newsdata file after downloading it.
-The file inside is called newsdata.sql.
+[Please, click here!](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) The file inside is called newsdata.sql.
 Put this file into the vagrant directory, which is shared with your virtual machine.
 To build the reporting tool, you'll need to load the site's data into your local database.

 * Load data onto the database
 ```sql